Burmese in Thailand

 In 2003, the Thai and Burmese governments signed a memorandum of understanding to formally recognize this labor migration flow and legalize migration through a government program to recruit workers directly from Burma, and to use a nationality verification process whereby migrant workers receive a temporary passport, an identity certificate, a visa to remain in Thailand for two years, and a change of work status to legal.

-There are also roughly 150,000 Burmese refugees living at 9 official camps on the Thai–Burmese border.
+There are also roughly 150,000 Burmese refugees living at 9 official camps on the Thailand–Myanmar border.
 The largest such camp is Mae La refugee camp.
-In 2014, the Thai government announced plans to repatriate Burmese refugees who have been living in border camps for the past 2 decades.
+In 2014, the Thai government announced plans to repatriate Burmese refugees who have been living in border camps for the past two decades.